microsoftgraph/entra-powershell/module/Entra/docs/Remove-EntraContact.md

 ```

 ### -ObjectId
-Specifies the object ID of a contact in Azure AD.
+Specifies the object ID of a contact in Microsoft Entra ID.

 ```yaml
 Type: String